EnzoDFer/Drop-4-3D-Web/README.md

-This is my go at an interactive browser-based game written with ts.
+This is my go at an interactive web game written with ts.

 I struggled initially with creating the 3dimensional board game with individual responsive pieces.
 In the end, I was able to learn a